sajibcse68/MyDailyLearn/javascript/javascript.md

 }
 ```

-- Wnen we declare a variable with let then, the it creates a new binding for each of it child scope (every single time the function is called)
+- When we declare a variable with let then, the it creates a new binding for each of it child scope (every single time the function is called)

 ```js
 // 5.
 Avoiding the Reference Problem